verrazzano/verrazzano/application-operator/internal/app/README.md

           labels:
             app: hello-helidon-application
     ```

-  - Annotate the Deployment to enable metrics the Metrics Template Webhook:

-    `app.verrazzano.io/metrics=test-metrics-template`
+  - The current implementation looks for these labels to be present when applying the template.

-- Create a LoadBalancer service for the application with port `8080` to allow access to the pod from Prometheus
+- The LoadBalancer service for the application opens port `8080` to allow access to the pod from Prometheus.

-- For a sample application, you can use the Deployment and Service located in `resources/hello-helidon-test-deployment.yaml`.
-  - This example will require the namespace `hello-helidon-namespace` to be created.

-- Once the Deployment and Service are running, check the Prometheus targets for a target titled `<namespace>_<deployment-name>-<deploument-UID>`
-  - For now, the container ports will show up in the Prometheus target section as Unavailable.
+- For now, the endpoint `https://<service-url>:8080/metrics` will successfully communicate metrics to Prometheus.
+  Extra container ports might show up in the Prometheus target section and be unavailable.
   The ports are available, just not set up for Prometheus scraping.
   In the future, the template implementation will have to exclude these ports from being targeted by Prometheus.
   Fixing this issue will require more elaboration and time and will be sorted out soon.

 ## Testing
 The acceptance tests for this feature are disabled by default.